Cradle cap is a greasy, yellowish, scaly rash that appears in patches on the scalps of young infants.

 Mild cases of cradle cap will disappear without intervention in a few months.

-Meanwhile, a caregiver or parent should gently wash the infant's head every day with a mild baby shampoo, and delicately brush the scalp with a soft brush or a special cradle cap comb, to loosen the scales.
+Meanwhile, a caregiver or parent should gently wash the infant's head every day with a mild baby shampoo, and delicately brush the scalp with a soft brush or a special cradle cap brush, to loosen the scales.
+These brushes are available for purchase online.

 After the scales disappear, the gentle washing process should be repeated every few days to prevent them from returning.